API

 What's not supported

-Reach out via app.norcube.com if any of these block your use case.
+Reach out via app.norcube.com if one of these blocks your use case.

 Database user requirements

-For Postgres, the role needs read access to everything you want backed up – at minimum pg_read_all_data.
-For MongoDB, the built-in read role on the target database is the minimum.
+Backup needs read access to everything you want dumped — for Postgres at minimum pg_read_all_data, for MongoDB the built-in read role on the target database.
+Ready-made role snippets: Manage credentials.

 On this page